jermp/essentials/README.md

 Meant to be used in larger projects.

 See the `test` folder for examples.
-To compile such examples, move into the `test` folder and just type the following commands.
+To compile such examples, just type the following commands from the parent directory.

+    $ cd test
     $ mkdir build
     $ cd build
 	$ cmake ..